 Truth be told, I am not a huge fan of uber trendy restaurants or waiting a long time to get a table, so the husband and I just kind of ignored Pok Pok as an option.

 I’m sure that I am overgeneralizing here, but for the most part it was an every-woman-for-herself operation when waiting to use the ladies room, and a few times it got dangerously close to a mosh pit situation when we were trying to board the subway.

-We were seated within fifteen minutes and after a short wait we had a feast of Thai dishes laid out before us on our table.
+We were seated in about 30 minutes and after a short wait we had a feast of Thai dishes laid out before us on our table.
 I can say that without a doubt it was the best Thai food I’ve had since Thailand, and was certainly the most authentic to boot.